Ryan Braun: 2014

-2015: All Star
+2015: All-Star

 He was named NL Co-Player of the Week for May 17–24, along with the Pirates' Andrew McCutchen.

-In 2015, Braun was named to the All Star Team representing the National League.
-It was the sixth time he was selected as an All Star, a team record, surpassing the prior record shared with Cecil Cooper and Paul Molitor.
+In 2015, Braun was named to the All-Star Team representing the National League.
+It was the sixth time he was selected as an All-Star, a team record, surpassing the prior record shared with Cecil Cooper and Paul Molitor.

-On August 19, Braun hit his 252nd career home run during a game against the Miami Marlins, setting the record as All-Time Home Run leader in Milwaukee Brewers franchise history.
+On August 19, Braun hit his 252nd career home run during a game against the Miami Marlins, setting the all-time record for home runs in Milwaukee Brewers franchise history.
 The record was previously held by Robin Yount.

-For the season, Braun batted .285 with a .498 slugging percentage (9th in the league), and 25 home runs, 84 RBIs, and 24 stolen bases (8th in the NL; his 85.71 stolen base percentage was 5th in the league), with a 24.5 power-speed # (3rd in the league) and a .991 fielding percentage (2nd in the league for right fielders).
+For the season, Braun batted .285 with a .498 slugging percentage (9th in the league), and 25 home runs, 84 RBIs, and 24 stolen bases (8th in the NL; his 85.71 stolen base percentage was 5th in the league), with a 24.5 power-speed number (3rd in the league) and a .991 fielding percentage (2nd in the league for right fielders).
 It was his fourth 20/20 season, and only three other players in the majors had one in 2015.
 He was named Brewers Most Valuable Player, for the third time, by the Milwaukee Chapter of the Baseball Writers' Association of America.
 He was also the Brewers' nominee for the Hank Aaron Award.